 - I am not a licensed guide (yet) and will not be able to guide you inside of the historical monuments.

 - I can drive a car but do not own one.
-I can either accompany you in your vehicle, I can rent a car or I can arrange for a separate car and driver.
+I can either accompany you in your vehicle or I can arrange for a car with driver.